AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/use-card-list.md

 ## View cards

+To view all cards for the workstream in a single list, click [!UICONTROL **List view**] on the Card List tab.

-When you access the card list for a workstream, the list view is selected by default.
-To view the cards grouped by iteration, click [!UICONTROL **Iteration view**].
+To view all cards for the workstream grouped by iteration, click [!UICONTROL **Iteration view**].
 Unplanned cards are displayed in their own group.

 To edit an existing card, select it in the list and click [!UICONTROL **Edit**].